-It’s easy to get excited about the best smartwatches out there only to be overwhelmed by all the choice.
-Whether it’s the latest and greatest from Apple to rivals attempting to steal their thunder like the gorgeous Samsung Galaxy Watch line, there are just so many different options out there.
+The best smartwatches are about three things: style, features and functionality.
+It's easy to be overwhelmed by smartwatches available today, whether it’s the latest and greatest watch from Apple to rivals attempting to steal their thunder like the gorgeous Samsung Galaxy Watch line.
 There are even premium-tier smartwatches, like the TAG Heuer Connected that just scream style (while burning a hole in your pocket).

-Finding the best smartwatch is more than just getting the most popular or the priciest, though we have included both the always cutting edge Apple smartwatches and the elegant Tag Heuer that fit those descriptions perfectly.
-It’s about finding the one that fits your needs.
+Finding the best smartwatch is more than just getting the most popular or the priciest, however we have included always cutting edge Apple smartwatches and the elegant Tag Heuer that fit those descriptions perfectly.
+It’s also about finding the one that fits your needs.

 For Android users, the Samsung Galaxy Watch range should be a very attractive alternative to the Apple line, and the Casio and Garmin smartwatches included here are perfect for outdoorsmen who need something a little different.